Infernal-Insights/Hashmancer/Worker/README.md

 - `GPU_POWER_LIMIT` – if set, attempts to cap GPU power in watts using vendor tools (`nvidia-smi`, `rocm-smi`, or `intel_gpu_frequency`) before launching the cracking engine.
+- `DARKLING_GPU_POWER_LIMIT` – similar to `GPU_POWER_LIMIT` but only applied
+  when the darkling engine is used.
+This allows independent tuning of experimental kernels.

+Each detected GPU is assigned its own sidecar thread so multiple devices run in parallel.
+Logging and watchdog tasks now execute in dedicated threads inside the sidecars to avoid blocking GPU kernels.

 Example: